eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 # Routing by *effort*

+By default, the objective of the routing algorithms is to minimize the travel time between origin and destination.
+The traveltime can either be computed from the speed limits and vehicle maximum speed, it can be estimated at runtime from the simulation state or it can be loaded from a data file.
+The latter option allows defining travel times for the future.
+An example for the relevance of future travel times would be this:
+- a vehicle departs for a long trip at a time where there is no jamming
+- it is known that parts of the network will be jammed later
+- the route of the vehicle computed at departure time can circumvent the jam because the routing algorithm is aware that by the time those edges are reached they will be jammed.

+It may be useful to compute routes which minimize some other criteria (called **effort**) besides travel time (distance, emissions, price, ...).
+When these quantities are meant to change over time, the routing algorithm needs two kinds of values for each edge:
+- the **effort** that shall be minimized
+- the **travel time** for the edge.
+The travel time is needed to compute at which time a certain edge is reached so that effors which change over time can be used correctly.

+!!! note
+    When the effort values do not change over time, routing by effort can be achieved by loading weight-files with a modified `traveltime` attribute (the effort value is written into the traveltime attribute) and the option **--weight-attribute** can be omitted.

 When setting the options **--weight-file** and **--weight-attribute**, additional routing efforts are read according to the specified attribute.
 These are only used when calling the TraCI function [reroute by effort](../TraCI/Change_Vehicle_State.md).
 The assumed efforts